 Khin Nyein Chan, MBBS, M.Sc.PH

 Dr. Khin Nyein Chan is ICAP’s country director in Myanmar.
-In this role, she leads the provision of technical assistance and implementation support to the Ministry of Health and Sports to strengthen health systems for expanding high-quality HIV prevention, care and support, strengthening laboratory system and strategic information, at national, regional, district and the facility levels.
+In this role, she leads the provision of technical assistance and implementation support to the Ministry of Health to strengthen health systems for expanding high-quality HIV prevention, care, and support, strengthening laboratory systems and strategic information at national, regional, district, and facility levels.
 She has over 15 years of extensive experience in public health and expertise in clinical operations and management of HIV and TB/MDRTB in resource-limited settings.